-"I have blood on my hands": A Whistleblower Says Facebook Ignored Global Political Manipulation
+"I Have Blood On My Hands": A Whistleblower Says Facebook Ignored Global Political Manipulation

 In Bolivia, Zhang said she found “inauthentic activity supporting the opposition presidential candidate in 2019” and chose not to prioritize it.
 Months later, Bolivian politics fell into turmoil, leading to the resignation of President Evo Morales and “mass protests leading to dozens of deaths.”

-The same happened in Ecuador, according to Zhang who “found inauthentic activity supporting the ruling government… and made the decision not to prioritize it.”
-The former Facebook employee then wondered how her decision led to downstream effects on how Ecuador’s government handled the COVID-19 pandemic — which has devastated the country — and if that would have been different if she acted.
+The same happened in Ecuador, according to Zhang, who “found inauthentic activity supporting the ruling government… and made the decision not to prioritize it.”
+The former Facebook employee then wondered how her decision led to downstream effects on how Ecuador’s government handled the COVID-19 pandemic — which has devastated the country — and if that would have been different if she'd acted.

 “I have made countless decisions in this vein – from Iraq to Indonesia, from Italy to El Salvador.
 Individually, the impact was likely small in each case, but the world is a vast place.
 Although I made the best decision I could based on the knowledge available at the time, ultimately I was the one who made the decision not to push more or prioritize further in each case, and I know that I have blood on my hands by now.”